Report release: Preliminary assessment of the pilot Structure approach to humanitarian sheltering

 The pilot project

 In 2020, each partner organization received 15 Structure units per location, namely Afghanistan, India and Tajikistan.
-These units were tested for both tarpaulin and local materials upgrade to identify the opportunities and challenges of this approach.
+These units were tested for tarpaulin and local materials upgrade to identify the opportunities and challenges of this approach.
 The goal of this pilot was to test the Structure approach in different climate-culture contexts to inform the evolution of emergency shelter building and recovery efforts.

 Key findings